Shanthala-K/DragnDropExamples/README.md

-# Drag Drop Examples in VB.net
+#Drag And Drop Controls Using Vb.Net
 How to darg and drop controls at runtime in VB.net